AndrewGordienko/Havoc-Monkey/README.md

 # Chaos Monkey Network Tool

 **Chaos Monkey** is a robust network testing tool designed to simulate network disruptions and test the resilience of network infrastructure.
 Through randomized network interface toggling, latency injection, and network surges, Chaos Monkey ensures your systems are prepared for unexpected failures.
-Designed for virtual environments like vSRX routers, it provides powerful, automated stress testing in real-time.
+Designed for virtual environments like vSRX routers, it provides powerful, automated stress testing in real time.

 ---